javi-jimenez/gcodis/README.md

 - 2013-10-12
   - v0.4.0
   - Work on some bugs
-  - Tested on Ubuntu: gcodis-create.sh and deploy_to_lxc
+  - Tested on Ubuntu and Debian unstable: gcodis-create.sh and deploy_to_lxc

 - 2013-09-27
   - v0.3.0